 - Tomatoes

-If you want to switch up your method of consumption, Tajin is also an excellent addition to fruit smoothies, sorbets, or popsicles, and is even good in some jams.
+If you want to switch up your method of consumption, Tajin is also an excellent addition to fruit dragon fruit smoothies, sorbets, or strawberry popsicles, and is even good in some strawberry jams.

 - Buy Tajin at a Hispanic grocery store for the best price.
 Tajin is a staple in most Mexican kitchens, which means you can usually find it for a fraction of the cost of what you’d pay online or at specialty grocers like Whole Foods.